 Which garden plants are highly toxic for cats?
-This subject is near adn dear to me, as I have cats, garden plants AND houseplants.
+This subject is near and dear to me, as I have cats, garden plants AND houseplants.
 All, for the most part, coexist peacefully.
 However, with one cat, I was not so lucky (More on that to come shortly.)
 You’d be surprised, some of the most popular varieties could be the most dangerous.

 But what I also have…oat grass, which is in the third pot on the table.
-They love munching on this stuff.
-I’ll elaborate more on that one shortly.
+They LOVE munching on this stuff.
+(I’ll elaborate more on that one shortly!)

 Why Do Some Cats Nibble on Plants?